 - must be setback at least 6.0 m from the principal building;

 - must be setback at least 1.5 m from the rear property line;

 - One parking space must be provided on-site for exclusive use of the DADU tenant.

 Design guidelines regulate the form and character of DADUs including privacy, orientation, overlook, architectural design, outdoor space and landscaping.
 The design guidelines are located in Appendix 2 Development Permit Area 7: Detached Accessory Dwelling Unit Intensive Residential Development in the City’s Official Community Plan, 2014, Bylaw No. 2955.

 The process to apply for a DADU is to submit a Minor Development Permit Application to ensure compliance with the guidelines.
 As per Development Permit Delegation Bylaw No. 2015 the General Manager of Planning and Development may approve a Minor Development Permit for a DADU.
 Successful approval of a Minor Development Permit is required before the issuance of a Building Permit and before an applicant begins construction.

-The City of Port Moody is producing a detailed guidebook to assist property owners, designers and builders in understanding the regulations, process, cost considerations, design guidelines, and frequently asked questions (FAQ’s) for constructing a new DADU.
-The guidebook will be available by the end of August 2018 online or in paper at the City Hall Bylaw front counter.
+The City of Port Moody has produced a detailed guidebook to assist property owners, designers and builders in understanding the regulations, process, cost considerations, design guidelines, and frequently asked questions (FAQ’s) for constructing a new DADU.
+The guidebook is available here or at the City Hall Bylaw front counter.